mwlt68/Scandium-Mobile/README.md

 # 📝 What is Scandium Mobile

-Scandium is a real-time messaging application that I personally developed.
+Scandium is a real-time messaging application.
+I personally developed.
+The user registers with his/her username and password.
+He logs into the system with his information.
+Sends friend requests to other users.
+If the request is accepted, users can send messages to each other.

 Scandium Mobile is Scandium's mobile part developed with  <b> Flutter </b>.